Shikaga/story/index.md

 Approaching a corner, Emlyn dropped into the shadow of the wall and stuck her head out to check the adjacent corridor.
 Two guards.

 Clad in bright blue uniforms with embroidered silver lining and fine swords by their sides, they appeared stood to attention beside a non-descript door.
 Had they not been there, she may have missed the room entirely, Emlyn thought to herself.
-But their pressense, gave away the prizes within.
+But their presence gave away the prizes within.

 Stepping out, she took on her guise of the damsel in distress.
 If there was one thing all military men loved, it was having helping out an woman in need.
 Why, who wouldn't be thankful?
 And who knows how thankful she might be?